Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Evaluating the EDUs

-Here's how this study exploits the latent variables generated using CCA in developing an application that performs the ASAG task.
+Here's how this study exploits the EDUs generated using CCA in developing an application that performs the similarity task.
 In this setting, the given two pieces of text a\textsubscript{1} and a\textsubscript{2} are perceived as two views of input a = (a\textsubscript{1}, a\textsubscript{2}) and the algorithm to compute the semantic similarity score s given by algorithm \ref{alg:sts}